geonet-myanmar/myanmar_towns_earthquake_exposure/README.md

 ### 403 when downloading town points

-The MIMU endpoint may be protected by anti-bot checks.
+The endpoint may be protected by anti-bot checks.

 What to do: